electronicnomad/electronicnomad/README.md

 - 💬 Ask me about ... something rusty and has weight
 - 📫 How to reach me: ... twitter.com/electronicnomad
 - 😄 Pronouns: ... hmmm
 - ⚡ Fun fact: ...
-I'm not a human
+I'm not a human being